NomadsReach/Fallout-Anomaly/README.md

 - This is likely due to the "Uneducated Shooter" mod.
 - **Solution**: Only enable the "Uneducated Shooter" mod after leaving the vault.

+## Known Crash Related Issues:

+- Programs like medal (recording software) or anything that adds an overlay can conflict with the ENBS, or other DLL hooked mods.
+If you are crashing right at the launch of game or at the main menu this can be one of the main causes.

+## Minor Issues

+- Some NPCs may fail to use weapons even if they have ammunition in their inventory.
+If you experience this issue, please report it..

+- Controller Support: Most mods currently do not include controller support.
+However, the base game offers controller support in vanilla Fallout.
+The Anomaly Team is working to provide controller support for these mods, with prior permission from the authors.
 ---
 </details>